polaris-slo-cloud/polaris-slo-framework/testbeds/kubernetes/microk8s/base/README.md

 * Check again if using MicroK8s ingress is possible (monitoring and access were not working)
 * Check again if MicroK8s Prometheus is usable or upgrade operator chart (new name: kube-prometheus-stack)
 * kubecost with integrated Prometheus: `helm install kubecost kubecost/cost-analyzer --namespace=kubecost --set kubecostToken="dC5wdXN6dGFpQGRzZy50dXdpZW4uYWMuYXQ=xm343yadf98",prometheus.server.persistentVolume.size="5Gi",persistentVolume.dbSize="2.0Gi",persistentVolume.size="2.0Gi"`
+* For the MicroK8s hostPath storage provider only: Since MicroK8s uses hostPath as the default storage provider, which creates directories as root (see [here](https://github.com/ubuntu/microk8s/issues/737)), the storage directory must be made world writable.
+Execute the following command on every node:
+    ```
+    sudo chmod -R a+rwx /var/snap/microk8s/common/default-storage
+    ```